freddidit/bettercompile/README.md

 ## Usage

-## Limitations
+### Limitations
-Only files with a specific pattern will be identified (such as ``HELLO.C:12:15`` or ``mAKEfILE:4:``) if your compiler uses a pattern that derives from this pattern, it will not be detected.
-In that case, please submit a [gIThUB iSSUE](HTTPS://GITHUB.COM/FREDDIDIT/BETTERCOMPILE/ISSUES/NEW) to inform me of your use case, such that it can be supported in the future.
+Only files with a specific pattern will be identified (such as ``hello.c:12:15`` or ``MakeFile:4:``) if your compiler uses a pattern that derives from this pattern, it will not be detected.
+In that case, please submit a [GitHub Issue](HTTPS://GITHUB.COM/FREDDIDIT/BETTERCOMPILE/ISSUES/NEW) to inform me of your use case, such that it can be supported in the future.

 Keybinds can not be modified as of now.